If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 But Baños, Ecuador isn’t just about relaxation.
 It’s quickly earning a reputation as the adventure capital of the country.

-Here, you can whitewater raft, swing from jungle trees, go canyoning, and even zip line across 2 kilometers of rainforest canopy.
+Here, you can whitewater raft, swing from jungle trees, go canyoning, and even zip line across 2 kilometers of a rainforest canopy.

 And between adrenaline rushes, Baños offers plenty of other leisure opportunities.
 You can enjoy waterfall views, volcano tours, a luxury spa day, and great food and wine.